 Are you looking for a Kerala travel guide?
-Kerala is one of the most frequently visited destinations in India.
-This Indian state is dotted with the charming atmosphere, clean coastlines, fascinating backwaters, beautiful hill stations, glistening rivers, enchanting waterfalls, wildlife, spice plantations, paddy fields, culture, music, celebrations, and several chronicled landmarks.
+Get here all the tourism information related Kerala, Kerala is one of the most frequently visited destinations in India.
+This Indian state is dotted with the charming atmosphere, tourist attractions like clean coastlines, fascinating backwaters, beautiful hill stations, glistening rivers, enchanting waterfalls, wildlife, spice plantations, paddy fields, culture, music, celebrations, and several chronicled landmarks.
 Ayurveda, cuisines and houseboat voyage adds charm to the magnificent beauty of Kerala.
 Malayalam is the official language of Kerala and is broadly spoken by the occupants.
 This multi-ethnic and multi-religious state has the most noteworthy education rate in India.
 Boat races in Kerala are extremely prominent.
 The occupants of Kerala are pleased with their way of life and puts in a great amount of effort to keep the local culture and history alive through their social practices, dance forms, music structures, folktales and conventional ways of life.
 The individuals of Kerala live in immaculate amicability.
 In case you are wishing to visit this state soon, here’s a simple Kerala travel guide from us to you!

 Kerala has something to offer for any sort of explorer.
 Magnificent beaches and romantic dine outs on the beach in the light of fascinating wooden torches.
 Gatherings and partying like a rock star in prominent beach towns.
 Architectural wonders and appeal of the thin cobbled lanes.
 Slow and encompassing backwaters.
 And last but not least, the lavish tea plantations.
 Kerala is one of the significant states of India that produces pepper, coconut, tea, espresso, cashew and different kind of spices.
 It is very well connected with the Airways, Railways, and Roadways and hence attracts a large number of visitors from all over the world.
 Kerala has several hotels and resorts for its different kinds of guests.
 Kerala travel information will not only help you in exploring the state better but will provide you with an idea about the place in particular.